Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Discussion and Conclusion

 Gravitational wave detections \citep{abbott_observation_2016,abbott_gwtc-1_2019,abbott_gwtc-2_2021} have led to new ways of constraining BH spin.
-Indeed, the gravitational wave signals contain information on the angular momentum of the BHs and their binary.
-However, disentangling the BH spin distribution from this signal requires careful Bayesian analysis and is subject to multiple biases. \cite{garcia-bellido_bayesian_2021} have performed such an analysis.
-They find that in all the configurations they consider for the BH spin directions, the BH spin distribution is centered around small spins ($a < 0.2$).
-This result is consistent with prior LIGO/Virgo/KAGRA Collaboration results \citep{abbott_binary_2019}.
+The gravitational wave signals contain information on the angular momentum of the BHs and their orbits.
+However, disentangling the BH spin distribution from this signal requires careful Bayesian analysis and is subject to multiple biases.
+Many teams have performed such type of analysis \citep{abbott_binary_2019,wysocki_reconstructing_2019,garcia-bellido_bayesian_2021,edelman_cover_2022,callister_no_2022,tong_population_2022,Ligo2022}.
+They consistently find that the BH spin distribution is centered around small spins, $a_{\rm peak} < 0.3$ \citep[see however][]{galaudage_building_2021}.
 This distribution is consistent with our measurement of the equilibrium spin.

-We note that the mass distribution measured by the LIGO/Virgo/KAGRA collaboration leans toward intermediate-mass BHs \citep{abbott_binary_2019}.
-It is unclear if a super-Eddington accretion disk is present in the formation and evolution of intermediate-mass BHs.
-Indeed, other evolution pathways, like mergers, could lead to a BH spin distribution centered around small spins.
+Whereas it is unknown whether super-Eddington accretion or the MAD state are present in the formation and evolution LIGO/VIRGO/KARGA BHs, in certain BH formation scenarios it is possible to infer the presence of a MAD state and BH spindown.
+For instance, \citet{2023arXiv230207281J,2023ApJ...952L..32G} argue that BH spindown is inevitable in the context of collapsars, dying stars whose core collapses into a BH.
+Conversely, other evolutionary pathways, where the MAD state and super Eddington accretion are absent, could lead to a BH spin distribution centered around small spins.
+In this context, it is intriguing that BH spins measured in X-ray binaries and AGN have populations of both slowly and rapidly spinning BHs \citep{reynolds_observational_2021,fishbach_apples_2022}.

 Gamma-ray bursts are some of the most powerful astrophysical phenomena in the universe.
 The collapsar model describes GRBs as the consequence of a failed supernova where all the energy of the gravitational collapse is funneled into a jet \citep{woosley_gamma-ray_1993}.
 The jet is fed by the rotation of a central engine, a BH, through the BZ mechanism.
 Even though they are short events, lasting around 100 seconds, they are subject to very high accretion rates and are highly super-Eddington.